 What's the best type of gifts for a woodworker?

-One of the best gifts for a woodworker is safety equipment, clamps and unique measuring or marking tools that they either always need more of.
-Or, that they may not own and need for safety purposes.
+One of the best gifts for a woodworker is safety equipment, clamps, and unique measuring or marking tools they always need more.
+Or that they may not own and need for safety purposes.

 How do I know if a woodworker has a gift I want to buy?

-Using this guide you can look through their workshop, tool boxes and storage areas easily to see if they have the gifts you are thinking of giving.
+Using this guide, you can quickly look through their workshop, toolboxes, and storage areas to see if they have the gifts you are thinking of giving.

 Do woodworkers really like woodworking aprons?